HanaDigital/NovelScraper/README.md

 ### Usage
 1. Use the files in "Latest Build/" folder for the stable version.
 2. Launch "run.py".
+   - This file will automatically install the required dependencies and run the app.
-3. Paste the link of the novel you want [eg:"https://www.wuxiaworld.com/novel/martial-god-asura"]
+3. Paste the link of the novel you want [eg: https://www.wuxiaworld.com/novel/martial-god-asura]
-   - Make sure the link starts with https://www.wuxiaworld.com/novel/
-   - If you want to download all the volumes then leave the volume box empty.
+   - If you want to download all the volumes then leave the volume box empty in the GUI.
-   - If you want a specific volume, then put the volume number you want.
+   - If you want a specific volume, then type in the volume number you want.
-   - You can optionally add a cover page for every volume by putting an image in the rsc/ folder and then typing the name of the cover image in the cover box.
-Eg: mga.jpg
+   - You can optionally add a cover page for every volume by saving an image in the rsc/ folder and then typing the name of the cover image in the cover box of the GUI. [eg: mga.jpg]
 4. Click compile to let it rip!
 [The files will be compiled in a way that makes them easily convertable to .epub files]
 5. You can install [calibre] from "https://calibre-ebook.com/download" to easily convert them to .epub files.
+[It is recommend that you convert them to epub for the best experience.]

 ### TO-DO
-- Add a way to add the cover page.
-[Its ez to do, but I'm lazy...]
 - Automate the calibre [.docx to .epub], using calibre modules.

 ### Notes